 Back then I thought: if I have to reinvent myself, then I will do it on my own terms and became self-employed.
 Due to my long-standing contacts in finance, I have since advised numerous small and mid-sized companies successfully during venture-capital financing and in their search for investors, especially in the fields of health care and biotech.
 With a small team of analysts and financing specialists, we consult market-listed companies, private investors and family offices, often in collaboration with banks as well as retirement and mutual funds.
 It is frequently a matter of corporate assessment and matching growth opportunities with investors to support companies and financiers with the best possible deal.

-What are you currently advising MOG AG to do?
+What are you currently advising Arva to do?

 Sounds like a good plan.
 How should it be carried out?

 Over the past weeks and months, we have had a lot of promising conversations and are currently in negotiations.
 The subsequent process will have to happen in phases.
 At the beginning of the coming year, an increase in capital will take place during a shareholder’s meeting.
 First we have to determine the price per stock, which has to be attractive to both current and future investors.
 Various factors will be considered in the calculation.
 How do we assess the prospects of new business?
 How do we evaluate the potential areas of business opportunities for Arva’s technologies on international markets?
 What is the value of the license for the unique NHS+ procedure?
 How are the current team and the distribution positioned?
 What results will the announced pilot projects bring?